 The Standard Belt Holster

 A standard holster attached to a belt ended up being right for me even though that’s often not high on many standard lists for “women’s carry options”.
 But it does come first on the list of concealed carry best practices!

 Consider these 4 tips in this video from Geauga Firearms Academy to a beginner's guide to concealed carry for women:

 Once someone has made the decision to carry a gun, choosing how to carry it can be just as personal of a decision.
 Next time you hear or are tempted to give some of this popular concealed carry advice, hopefully, you’ll also think about some of these counterpoints!

-Ladies, what’s your preferred method or carrying a concealed gun?
+Ladies, what's your preferred method of carrying a concealed gun?
 Let us know in the comments section below!

 Editor’s Note: This post was originally published on July 28, 2016, and has been updated for quality and relevancy.